ec262/discovery/README.md

     account and the number of available credits is returned, e.g.

         {"credits":12}

+    If one of the workers did not agree with the other two, the foreman may return that workers address as the parameter "missing".

     Note that this call is _idempotent_; calling it actually deletes the given task (to prevent cheating).
 [2] If the address of the foreman associated